 When a person creates a literary, musical, scientific or artistic work, he or she is the owner of that work and is free to decide on its use.
-That person (called the "creator" or the "author" or "owner of rights") can control the destiny of the work.
-Since, by law, the work is protected by copyright from the moment it comes into being, there is no formality to be complied with, such as registration or deposit, as a condition of that protection.
-Mere ideas in themselves are not protected, only the way in which they are expressed.
+That person (called the "creator" or the "author" or "owner of rights") can control

 Copyright is the legal protection extended to the owner of the rights in an original work that he has created.
-It comprises two main sets of rights: the economic rights and the moral rights.
+It comprises two main sets of rights: the economic rights and the moral rights [WIPO].

 The economic rights are the rights of reproduction, broadcasting, public performance, adaptation, translation, public recitation, public display, distribution, and so on.
-The moral rights include the author's right to object to any distortion, mutilation or other modification of his work that might be prejudicial to his honor or reputation.
+The moral rights include the author's right to object to any distortion, mutilation or other modification of his work that might be prejudicial to his honour or reputation.